Our 7 Biggest Takeaways from Denver Digital Summit 2017

 - SharpSpring – a more affordable marketing automation tool than some of the other guys.

 - Google Tag Manager – if tracking codes were new tube socks, GTM would be the box that Grandma gives them to you in.
+Adding Google Analytics and other tracking pixels into your Google tag manager account will allow you to add all sorts of crazy tracking elements to your site.

 - UsabilityHub – the tool that gets your customers to tell you how they really feel about your site.

-- Verify – like UsabilityHub, Verify is another tool to identify how customers feel about your website
+- Verify – like UsabilityHub, Verify is another tool to identify how customers feel about your website.

 The Digital Summit Series is happening across the country.
 If you haven’t booked your tickets yet, make sure to sign up right away.